jbexta/AgentPilot/docs/guides/creating_a_plugin.md

 ### Base attributes:
 - <b>self.context</b> - Using this you can access all methods and attributes of the current `Context`.

-### Creating custom parameters:
+### Creating extra parameters:
-You can create additional settings for an agent by defining a `custom_parameters` attribute. <br>
+You can create additional settings for an agent by defining a `extra_parameters` attribute. <br>
-This is a dictionary of config names and types, and the values will be available in the GUI and `self.config` with a prefixed key: `'external.{param_name}'`.<br>
+This is a dictionary of config names and types, and the values will be available in the GUI and `self.config` with a prefixed key: `'extra.{param_name}'`.<br>
 The GUI will automatically create a setting for each parameter in the `General` tab of `AgentSettings`.<br>
 This is useful for creating settings that modify external configs.